Kaspanitz/corenotes/vwan2.md

 - Helpful during propagation of routes from connections to multiple RTs e.g., the Default Route Table has a built-in label called 'Default'.
 When users propagate connection routes to 'Default' label, it automatically applies to all the Default Route Tables across every hub in the Virtual WAN.
 - If no label is specified in the list of labels that a VNet connection is propagating to, then the Vnet connection will automatically propagate to the 'Default' label.

+### Static Routes in Vnet connection
+- To direct traffic from hub through a next hop IP, which could be an NVA provisioned in a Spoke VNet attached to a hub
+- Static route is composed of a route name, list of destination prefixes, and a next hop IP.

+### Hub Reset
+- A way to bring any failed resources such as RTs, hub router, or the hub resource itself back to its rightful provisioning state
+- Consider resetting the hub prior to contacting Microsoft for support
+- Doesn't reset any of the gateways in a hub

 ## [Configure vHub routing](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-virtual-hub-routing)
 - RT:
   - Name, Route Name, Destination Type, Destination Prefix (aggregate e.g. VNet 1: 10.1.0.0/24 and VNet 2: 10.1.1.0/24 can be aggregated as 10.1.0.0/16), Next Hop, Next Hop IP